-Counsel for Mr. Draper will then present evidence, and counsel for Officer Rosario may cross-examine.
-Then counsel for Officer Rosario may present evidence, and Mr. Draper's counsel may cross-examine.
+Plaintiff's counsel will then present evidence, and counsel for the defendants may cross-examine.
+Then defendants' counsel may present evidence, and counsel for the plaintiff may cross-examine.

 After the evidence has been presented, I will instruct you on the law that applies to the case and the attorneys will make closing arguments.